mjohnnywest/matplotlib_challenge/README.md

 # Instructions
 1. Ensure Mouse_metadata.csv and Study_results.csv are in the Resources folder
+2. Open pymaceuticals.ipynb in Jupyter or VScode
-2. Run code top to bottom
+3. Run code top to bottom
-3. Analysis of the data can be found in the markdown cell at the top of pymaceuticals.ipynb
+4. Analysis of the data can be found in the markdown cell at the top of pymaceuticals.ipynb

 # Notes
 Used Stack Overflow, and took got advice from Patrick, a fellow student in my class